Fun Things to do in Connecticut – Part III

 We were looking to for a quick getaway from Connecticut this upcoming Memorial day weekend (2018) and Williamsburg, Virginia fit the bill.

-I lied (smile) here’s what really happened: just under 2 years ago we attended the Travelers GHO Tournament in Cromwell, CT where my S.O.
-James purchased an unlimited golf resort vacation package.
+I lied (smile) here’s what really happened: just under 2 years ago we attended the Travelers GHO Tournament in Cromwell, CT where my partner James purchased an unlimited golf resort vacation package in Williamsburg, Virginia for us

 and we looked up and discovered time was running out…